saulatmajid/Final-Project/README.md

 Scenario 3: (User Story 02) Obtaining Class's Summary in a Specific Course:
 ---------------------------------------------------------------------------
-Given the I would like to create a class's test summary in a specific course And I have provided the grade, section, and the course name When I enter this information
+Given that I would like to create a class's test summary in a specific course And I have provided the grade, section, and the course name When I enter this information
 Then I will be taken to a screen where I can see, for that specific course, the list of tests taken